Affiliate disclosure: PCBuildRanked earns from qualifying Amazon purchases. Prices were verified in April 2026.

 GIGABYTE GeForce RTX 5080 Gaming OC 16G

-The GIGABYTE RTX 5080 Gaming OC uses NVIDIA’s GB203 die with 10,752 CUDA cores and 16GB of GDDR7 at 960 GB/s bandwidth.
-At 1440p it averages around 178 FPS across a mixed workload of modern AAA titles — roughly 90% of the RTX 4090’s throughput at that resolution.
-At 4K, the uplift over the previous-generation RTX 4080 Super is around 9% in rasterization, which is modest for a new generation.
+The GIGABYTE RTX 5080 Gaming OC uses NVIDIA’s GB203 die with 10,752 CUDA cores and 16GB GDDR7 at 960 GB/s.
+At 1440p it averages around 178 FPS across modern AAA titles — roughly 90% of the RTX 4090’s throughput at that resolution.
+At 4K, the performance gap over the previous-gen RTX 4080 Super is approximately 9% in rasterization.
+Modest for a new generation, but DLSS 4 expands that lead significantly in supported titles.

-Where the RTX 5080 pulls ahead is in ray tracing with DLSS 4 MFG enabled.
-In Cyberpunk 2077 at 4K with overdrive RT and frame generation, it sustains 200+ FPS — territory the RTX 4080 Super couldn’t reach with DLSS 3.
-F1 24 at 1440p goes from ~133 FPS native to 219 FPS with MFG active.
+Where the RTX 5080 justifies its position is ray tracing with DLSS 4 MFG.
+In Cyberpunk 2077 at 4K overdrive RT, it sustains over 200 FPS with frame generation active — territory the RTX 4080 Super couldn’t reach with DLSS 3.
+F1 24 at 1440p goes from ~133 FPS native to 219 FPS with MFG on.

 Pair with: AM5 or LGA1851 platform, 850W PSU minimum.